-- I. People own their personal health data1 while stewards of those data own the records.2 - ✓ The Supreme Court of Canada established this as legal fact in 1992 when they found that "information about oneself revealed to a doctor acting in a professional capacity remains, in a fundamental sense, one's own.
+- People own their personal health data1 while custodians of those data own the records.2 - ✓ The Supreme Court of Canada established this as legal fact in 1992 when they found that "information about oneself revealed to a doctor acting in a professional capacity remains, in a fundamental sense, one's own.
 While the doctor is the owner of the actual record, the information is held in a fashion somewhat akin to a trust and is to be used by the physician for the benefit of the patient.
-The confiding of the information to the physician for medical purposes gives rise to an expectation that the patient's interest in and control of the information will continue."3 to exercise control over it on an ongoing basis.
-Individuals need to be able to control the accuracy of the data, to be able to consent to their data being processed5 and shared for different purposes, and to access complete and useable copies of their data.
+The confiding of the information to the physician for medical purposes gives rise to an expectation that the patient's interest in and control of the information will continue."3 - II.
+Since people own their personal health data and their "interest in and control of the information will continue", people must be able to access4 their personal health data to be able to exercise control over it on an ongoing basis.
+Individuals need to be able to control the accuracy of the data, to be able to consent to their data being processed and shared for different purposes, and to access complete and useable copies of their data.